Chall-Link/VSSDetector/docs/advanced-backup-guide-en.md

 &emsp;**(2) VSS snapshot analysis processing is executed**

 &emsp;**(3) Execution Complete**
-&emsp;&emsp;After confirming the "Script execution completed" message,
+&emsp;&emsp;After confirming the "Script execution completed" message, you can close the screen.
-&emsp;&emsp;**detailed results identical to the screen display are output as an external file**, so you can close the screen
+&emsp;&emsp;**All analysis results have been saved to the output file.**

 &emsp;